See the Pen Fourier series by André Michelle (@andremichelle) on CodePen.

 Fourier series

 A Fourier series () is an expansion of a periodic function into a sum of trigonometric functions.
-The Fourier series is an example of a trigonometric series, but not all trigonometric series are Fourier series.
+The Fourier series is an example of a trigonometric series.
 By expressing a function as a sum of sines and cosines, many problems involving the function become easier to analyze because trigonometric functions are well understood.
 For example, Fourier series were first used by Joseph Fourier to find solutions to the heat equation.
 This application is possible because the derivatives of trigonometric functions fall into simple patterns.
 Fourier series cannot be used to approximate arbitrary functions, because most functions have infinitely many terms in their Fourier series, and the series do not always converge.
 Well-behaved functions, for example smooth functions, have Fourier series that converge to the original function.
 The coefficients of the Fourier series are determined by integrals of the function multiplied by trigonometric functions, described in Common forms of the Fourier series below.

-The study of the convergence of Fourier series focus on the behaviors of the partial sums, which means studying the behavior of the sum as...
+The study of the convergence of Fourier series focus on the behaviors of the partial sums, which means studying the behavior of the sum as more and more terms from the series are summed.
+The...

 Definition from Wikipedia – Fourier series